 - 1. Any communication circulated through federally regulated broadcast media;

 - 2. Any mailing or other distribution;

 - 3. Any electronic communication;

 - 4. Any phone bank; or

-- 5. Any publication. [§17-5-2(a)(5)]
+- 5. Any publication. [§ 17-5-2(a)(6)]

-These types of communication must also fulfill all of the four (4) following elements in order for it to meet the "electioneering communication" definition.
+These types of communication must also fulfill all of the four (4) following elements in order for them to meet the "electioneering communication" definition:

-- 1. It must contain the name or image of a candidate; - 2.
-It is made within 120 days of an election in which the candidate's name appears on the ballot; - 3.
+- 1. Must contain the name or image of a candidate; - 2.
+Made within 120 days of an election in which the candidate's name appears on the ballot; - 3.
 The only reasonable conclusion from the presentation and content of the communication is that it is intended to influence the outcome of the election; and - 4.
-The expenditure exceeds one thousand dollars (\$1,000). [§17-5-2(a)(5)]
+The expenditure exceeds \$1,000. [§ 17-5-2(a)(6)]

-ELECTIONEERING COMMUNICATION DISCLOSURE REPORTS
+ELECTIONEERING COMMUNICATION

 Any person, including a candidate, who spends more than \$1,000 on an electioneering communication is required to file a disclosure report.
-The reports must identify the source or sources of the funds used for the electioneering communication and the recipients of expenditures related to the electioneering communication. [§17-5-8(h)]
+The report must identify the source or sources of the funds used for the electioneering communication and the recipients of expenditures related to the electioneering communication. [§ 17-5-8(h)]